killerswan/meow/slides/talk.md

 -- The Bible, Luke 4:12

-# Overview

 1. The *scientific method*.

-2. Rust's fundamental toolkit.

-3. Something useful I'm playing with: **testloop**.

-4. Future directions.
+2. Rust, now.

+3. Rust, in the future.